Guidelines for the Trauma Informed Embodiment (TIE) Facebook Group

 Key People in This Group

 Gwynn Raimondi, MA, LMFTA, Therapist specializing in trauma, grief and embodiment and the creator of this group.
-Also the creator of the Trauma Informed Embodiment protocol.
+Also the creator of the Trauma Informed Embodiment trauma processing modality.
 She facilitates many different groups throughout the year, all utilizing portions of her TIE protocol, as well as offers individual therapy work.
 If you would like to learn more about her individual work you can go here, and if you are interested in what groups she is currently offering you can go here.

 To make the most of your time here, and to help you understand the ‘why’s’ and ‘what’s’, take five minutes to read the following guidelines and to also watch the nine-minute video.